scoutb-cogapp/presentation/README.md

 ## Porting template fixes back

 While working on a real presentation you'll sometimes fix or improve something that belongs in the template (a layout bug, a new slide type, a CSS tweak).
-Connect the presentation repo to this one with a second git remote, then cherry-pick the specific commit(s) across:
+Use the `upstream` remote set up above to cherry-pick the specific commit(s) across:

 ```
-# one-time, inside the presentation repo
-git remote add template git@github.com:<owner>/slides-template.git
-git fetch template
+git fetch upstream

 # to send a fix back
-git checkout -b fix-something template/main
+git checkout -b fix-something upstream/main
 git cherry-pick <commit-sha>       # or a range: <sha1>^..<sha2>
-git push template fix-something    # then merge/PR into slides-template
+git push upstream fix-something    # then merge/PR into scoutb-cogapp/presentation
 ```

 For this to work cleanly, keep template-affecting changes (anything under `templates/`, `static/css/`, `Makefile`, etc.) in their own commits, separate from commits that just add slide content — that way a cherry-pick carries only the fix, however many files it touches.